There is a bit of a waiting list so please enquire before ordering.

 Let me take you back to the 60’s when the choice was to slice your amp speaker with a knife or spend lots of money and use the latest technology at that time on an effects pedal to get that now classic fuzzy sound that has become iconic in so many guitar rock solos.
 So now well into the 21stcentury and with all the latest digital technology and microprocessors do we need to revisit the old analog designs?
 Only really you can possibly know the answer to that!
 The music from the 60’s 70’s etc is still a big part of our lives (well mine anyway) and I personally love hearing the old classics being played out live at venues around the world and sometimes only the right equipment will do, especially the early germanium fuzz pedals when played harder and louder the fuzzier the sounds…a pedal with feeling!!!
 So why my Vintage Fuzz pedal?
 Here are some of the reason why….

-Underneath the 9v battery compartment is a separate PCB with sockets for the PNP Germanium transistors, one designated “High” and the other “Low”.
-This refers to hFe, (“Hybrid parameter forward current gain, common emitter“) traditionally the Transistors Q1 and Q2 were at different values and this is what gave this classic pedal the iconic fuzzy sound.
+Underneath the pedal is a compartment where the Transistors are accessed.
+You will find on opening the panel a PCB with sockets for the PNP Germanium transistors, one designated “1” and the other “2”.
+This helps you to choose where to put the high and low Hfe transistors.
+The hFe, (“Hybrid parameter forward current gain, common emitter“) traditionally the Transistors Q1 and Q2 were at different values and this is what gave this classic pedal the iconic fuzzy sound.
 Now you can interact and add in your own combination even works with silicon transistors so long as they are PNP (Positive Negative Positive).
 On the other hand if you are lucky enough to have access to some original transistors dating back from that era then here is your chance to try them out without de-soldering and getting all tangled up with complications…just “Plug and Play”.

 Another useful and interactive feature is the Bias trimpot, normal factory set is now a main control on top of the box.
 This allows for the necessary trimming of the Bias to the Q2 transistor and also provides the opportunity to try out different settings changing the Fuzzy output, again adding to the user interface!